nTafirei/Agent-Orchestrator-Public/README.md

 Autonomy: AI agents operate independently, while task automation typically requires human oversight and intervention.
 <br/>
-To illustrate the difference, consider a customer service chatbot:
+To illustrate the difference, consider a customer service chat bot:
 Task automation would involve automating specific tasks, such as responding to frequently asked questions or routing customer inquiries.